The Perfect Gluten-Free Sourdough Bread Recipe for Beginners

 Everything changed when I was no longer able to tolerate gluten.

 A few years ago I got inspired to dive back into bread baking.
 This time the challenge was to figure out how to make sourdough bread gluten-free.
-I put my research scientist hat on and set out to recreate the sourdough bread that I remembered so fondly from my childhood.
+I put my research scientist hat on and set out to recreate the sourdough bread I remembered so fondly from childhood.
 However, it needed to be in gluten-free form.

 Let’s be honest… We all need and want delicious gluten-free bread that is as close to wheat bread as possible.
 We all need bread that is healthy and good for our gut.
 Gluten-free sourdough bread gives us all of this and more.